holdex/whitepaper/README.md

 !['extended transitive exchange' diagram](https://storage.googleapis.com/holdex-public/thread/Holdex%20Protocol%20Lightpaper/extended-transitive-exchange-diagram.png)

 Of course, we do not expect these chains of trust to get very long as the system grows.
-We are informed by the idea of "six degrees of separation" popularized in John Guare's play, by the 'small-world' experiment of Stanley Milgram in the 60s, and more recently by Duncan J. Watts Steven Strogatz at Cornell.
+We are informed by the idea of "six degrees of separation" popularized in John Guare's play, by the 'small-world' experiment of Stanley Milgram in the 60s, and more recently by Duncan J. Watts and Steven Strogatz at Cornell.
 Since the Holdex ecosystem finds the shortest route in a chain, a trustworthy individual may need no more than six "hops" in the chain to reach everyone else in the network.

 ### Limits to trust